NoaFilosof08/intercom-distance-programme/README.md

   3) `mongod --dbpath ~/data/db`
 )
-Then run `npm run seed` --> this will create the initial data set Attached you will see an Insomnia.JSON file.
+Then run `npm run seed` --> this will create the initial data set

+Attached you will see an Insomnia.JSON file.
 I tested all my requests in Insomnia.
-Here you will be able to copy and paste the file and drop it into Insomnia.
+Here you will be able to copy and paste the file and drop it into Insomnia in order to test the programme.

 To run the programme please run `npm run start` and run the first get request.
 Test this in Insomnia, under the 'GET ALL USERS' REQUEST.
 There should already be a URL in the nav bar, if not, copy and paste in this URL 'localhost:4000/users/' and press 'Send'.
 This should produce the full list of users.
 (If there is a user at the top of the list which contains only an "_id" and "_v" (as oppposed to "_id", "latitude", "user_id", "name", "longitude", "__v") please perform the following: